-Due to the proximity of the Maher Well Fields from the edge of the PFAS plume, implementing this technology would be repetitive since this technology is already being applied for treatment at the public supply wells.
-In addition, it would be difficult to find an appropriate site to discharge the treated groundwater in the area that would not impact other PFAS plumes not associated with the Airport.
+Due to the proximity of the Maher Wells from the edge of the PFAS plume, implementing this technology would be repetitive since this technology is already being applied for treatment at the public supply wells.
+It would be difficult to find an appropriate site to discharge the treated groundwater in the area that would not impact other PFAS plumes not associated with the Airport.
+It is also infeasible to implement this technology at the Deployment Area and ARFF/SRE Area as reinjection of the groundwater in proximity to the source would likely mobilize contaminants currently under the cap do to infiltration and groundwater mounding and withdrawal of water close to the Maher Wells could potentially impact the volume of water that is regularly pumped by these wells.